Multirious/bevy_tween/README.md

 ## Features
 - ECS-based animation data and system with flexible and modular APIs powered by Bevy.
   Use anything you want to use.
 Remove anything you don't want.
 Extends anything that's not there.
 - Tween anything, from anywhere.
-Colors, Sprite sheet frames, Positions, you name it!
+  - Colors, sprite sheet frames, positions, you define it!
-- Simple animation ✔ Complex animation ✔
+  - Components, assets, Resources, you implement it!
+- Interpolate with anything
+  - Robert Penner's easing functions
+  - Closure
+  - Or implement one your self!
+- Animate at any complexity
+  - Simple animations.
+A singular tween perhaps.
+  - Complex animations.
+Maybe hundreds of parameters.
+- Events
+  - At tween ends
-- Events when tween ends or at arbitary time with optional custom data.
+  - At arbitary time (with custom data).
+- Timer
+  - Looping
+  - Fastforward or Rewind
+  - Skip backward or forward
+  - Jumping to anywhen

 Goals:
 - [x] Flexible 🎉